A Story of Love and Death

 In Memoriam to my mother and father

-Update: Three years ago today, my father entertained family and had a stroke an hour later.
-Two months later, they both had died, one from disease, the other from loneliness.
+Update: Three years ago today, my father entertained family guests and had a stroke an hour later.
+Two months later, both my mother and my father had died, one from disease, the other from loneliness.
 This is the story of their last days together.

 My father had a severe stroke in a year ago today; he had been taking care of my mother with Alzheimer’s.
 Really, neither of us (i.e., my sister and I) knew the extent of that care.
 He seldom complained, but we came to see how much care she needed: from showering, to getting dressed, to eating.
 She couldn’t have been good company for him because she couldn’t even follow a TV show.
 Every time I visited, I would go over family photographs with her.
 She knew she had a family, but she couldn’t place the names and faces.
 It was extremely frustrating to her.